 The distribution mechanism should be as convenient, standard, and low-overhead as possible.
 If you were trying to eradicate a disease, you wouldn't distribute the medicine in such a way that it requires a non-standard syringe size to administer.
 Likewise, software should conform to standard build and installation methods; the more it deviates from the standards, the more potential users and developers will give up and go away confused.

 That sounds obvious, but many projects don't bother to standardize their installation procedures until very late in the game, telling themselves they can do it any time: "We'll sort all that stuff out when the code is closer to being ready."
-What they don't realize is that by putting off the boring work of finishing the build and installation procedures, they are actually making the code take longer to get ready—because they discourage developers who might otherwise have contributed to the code.
-Most insidiously, they don't know they're losing all those developers, because the process is an accumulation of non-events: someone visits a web site, downloads the software, tries to build it, fails, gives up and goes away.
+What they don't realize is that by putting off the boring work of finishing the build and installation procedures, they are actually making the code take longer to get ready — because they discourage developers who might otherwise have contributed to the code, if only they could build and test it.
+Most insidiously, the project won't even know it's losing all those developers, because the process is an accumulation of non-events: someone visits a web site, downloads the software, tries to build it, fails, gives up and goes away.
 Who will ever know it happened, except the person themselves?
 No one working on the project will realize that someone's interest and good will have been silently squandered.

 Boring work with a high payoff should always be done early, and significantly lowering the project's barrier to entry through good packaging brings a very high payoff.

-When you release a downloadable package, it is vital that you give a unique version number to the release, so that people can compare any two releases and know which supersedes the other.
-A detailed discussion of version numbering can be found in the section called “Release Numbering”, and the details of standardizing build and installation procedures are covered in the section called “Packaging”, both in Chapter 7, Packaging, Releasing, and Daily Development.
+When you release a downloadable package, give it a unique version number, so that people can compare any two releases and know which supersedes the other.
+That way they can report bugs against a particular release (which helps respondents to figure out if the bug is already fixed or not).
+A detailed discussion of version numbering can be found in the section called “Release Numbering”, and the details of standardizing build and installation procedures are covered in the section called “Packaging”.

 Downloading source packages is fine for those who just want to install and use the software, but it's not enough for those who want to debug or add new features.
 Nightly source snapshots can help, but they're still not fine-grained enough for a thriving development community.
-People need real-time access to the latest sources, and the way to give them that is to use a version control system.
-The presence of anonymously accessible version controlled sources is a sign—to both users and developers—that this project is making an effort to give people what they need to participate.
-If you can't offer version control right away, then put up a sign saying you intend to set it up soon.
-Version control infrastructure is discussed in detail in the section called “Version Control” in Chapter 3, Technical Infrastructure.
+People need real-time access to the latest sources, and a way to submit changes based on those sources.

 The same goes for the project's bug tracker.
-The importance of a bug tracking system lies not only in its usefulness to developers, but in what it signifies for project observers.
-For many people, an accessible bug database is one of the strongest signs that a project should be taken seriously.
-Furthermore, the higher the number of bugs in the database, the better the project looks.
-This might seem counterintuitive, but remember that the number of bugs recorded really depends on three things: the absolute number of bugs present in the software, the number of users using the software, and the convenience with which those users can register new bugs.
-Of these three factors, the latter two are more significant than the first.
+The importance of a bug tracking system lies not only in its day-to-day usefulness to developers, but in what it signifies for project observers.
+For many people, an accessible bug database is one of the strongest signs that a project should be taken seriously — and the higher the number of bugs in the database, the better the project looks.
+That might seem counterintuitive, but remember that the number of bug reports filed really depends on three things: the absolute number of actual software defects present in the code, the number of people using the software, and the convenience with which those people can report new bugs.
+Of these three factors, the latter two are much more significant than the first.
 Any software of sufficient size and complexity has an essentially arbitrary number of bugs waiting to be discovered.
 The real question is, how well will the project do at recording and prioritizing those bugs?
 A project with a large and well-maintained bug database (meaning bugs are responded to promptly, duplicate bugs are unified, etc.) therefore makes a better impression than a project with no bug database, or a nearly empty database.

 Of course, if your project is just getting started, then the bug database will contain very few bugs, and there's not much you can do about that.
 But if the status page emphasizes the project's youth, and if people looking at the bug database can see that most filings have taken place recently, they can extrapolate from that the project still has a healthy rate of filings, and they will not be unduly alarmed by the low absolute number of bugs recorded.

 Note that bug trackers are often used to track not only software bugs, but enhancement requests, documentation changes, pending tasks, and more.
-The details of running a bug tracker are covered in the section called “Bug Tracker” in Chapter 3, Technical Infrastructure, so I won't go into them here.
+The details of running a bug tracker are covered in the section called “Bug Tracker”, so I won't go into them here.
 The important thing from a presentation point of view is just to have a bug tracker, and to make sure that fact is visible from the front page of the project.

 Visitors usually want to know how to reach the human beings involved with the project.
-Provide the addresses of mailing lists, chat rooms, and IRC channels, and any other forums where others involved with the software can be reached.
+Provide the addresses of mailing lists, chat rooms, IRC channels (Chapter 3, Technical Infrastructure), and any other forums where others involved with the software can be reached.
 Make it clear that you and the other authors of the project are subscribed to these mailing lists, so people see there's a way to give feedback that will reach the developers.
 Your presence on the lists does not imply a committment to answer all questions or implement all feature requests.
-In the long run, most users will probably never join the forums anyway, but they will be comforted to know that they could if they ever needed to.
+In the long run, probably only a fraction users will use the forums anyway, but the others will be comforted to know that they could if they ever needed to.

 In the early stages of a project, there's no need to have separate user and developer forums.
 It's much better to have everyone involved with the software talking together, in one "room."
 Among early adopters, the distinction between developer and user is often fuzzy; to the extent that the distinction can be made, the ratio of developers to users is usually much higher in the early days of the project than later on.
 While you can't assume that every early adopter is a programmer who wants to hack on the software, you can assume that they are at least interested in following development discussions and in getting a sense of the project's direction.

 As this chapter is only about getting a project started, it's enough merely to say that these communications forums need to exist.
-Later, in the section called “Handling Growth” in Chapter 6, Communications, we'll examine where and how to set up such forums, the ways in which they might need moderation or other management, and how to separate user forums from developer forums, when the time comes, without creating an unbridgeable gulf.
+Later, in the section called “Handling Growth”, we'll examine where and how to set up such forums, the ways in which they might need moderation or other management, and how to separate user forums from developer forums, when the time comes, without creating an unbridgeable gulf.